toschneck/microservices-demo/README.md

         kubectl get service frontend-external

+### (Optional) Deploying load test module

+>> **Note:** Loadtest are moved out from the normal `skaffold run` profile.

+1. Ensure that all components are already deployed with by above steps.

+2. Build and install the load test components.
+The manifest are placed under [`./kubernetes-manifests/test`](./kubernetes-manifests/test).

+       skaffold run --profile=loadtest

+3. Open the *Stack Driver Monitoring Dashboard* and you will see the higher load

+4. Remove the load test components

+        skaffold delete --profile=loadtest

 ### (Optional) Deploying on a Istio-installed cluster

 > **Note:** you followed GKE deployment steps above, run `skaffold delete` first